The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Application

-with $\pi^2/3$ being the variance of a standard logistic distribution.
-We report the estimated value of the pseudo-$R^2$ in Table \ref{tab:variance}, together with the quantification of the different variance components involved in the model explained in Section \ref{subsec:spec}.
+where $\pi^2/3$ is the variance of a standard logistic distribution.
+Similar formulas can be derived by considering specific components of the model (e.g., LHU, national effects, LHU and national effect covariance).
+We report the estimated value of the $\text{VPC}_j$ in Table \ref{tab:variance}, together with the quantification of the different variance components involved in the model defined in Subsection \ref{subsec:spec}.

-We note that the model explains approximately $16\%$ of the variance for the linear predictor modeling strictly negative responses, and about $25\%$ for the predictor accounting for both neutral and negative responses.
-Thus, a considerable amount of variance remains unexplained, highlighting the inherent difficulty in explaining environmental perception.
+We note that the model explains approximately $16\%$ of the variance for the linear predictor modeling strictly negative responses, and about $25\%$ for the predictor accounting for both neutral and negative responses. { The fact that a considerable amount of variance remains unexplained highlights the inherent difficulty in explaining environmental perception.
+Such difficulty is also confirmed by the informational gain that we obtain in the cross-validation reported in the SM.
+The penalized models are the best in terms of predictive power, but the most substantial gains emerge when spatial location information (e.g., LHUs belonging) is included in the models.
+The advantage of including individual information, or individual and contextual information together, emerges in small out-of-sample predictive gains, highlighting how, overall, territoriality associated with LHUs is the main source of variability. }